 It’s the first question everyone asks, and it deserves an honest answer.
-Medical weight loss with GLP-1 and related medications doesn’t produce overnight results — but it works faster than most patients expect.
+Weight loss with GLP-1 and related medications doesn’t produce overnight results, but published trials show meaningful changes over time.

 Week 1-2: Appetite Changes